Laboratory 2: Timed Game

 The description of this lab is done almost entirely through text and video demonstration; as opposed to providing a supplementary flowchart as was done in Lab 1.
 Future labs will generally have additional figures or pseudocode to aid in understanding and development.

-A demonstration of the laboratory functionality is provided in the video below.
+A demonstration of the laboratory functionality is provided in the video below without narration.

-The main game loop consists of the player repeatedly attempting to match a color pattern generated by the RSLK, where the color pattern increases in length after each correct pattern match.
-The RGB LED on the Launchpad Board, LED2, is used to generate one of six different colors for each element in the color pattern.
-The player will use the six bumper buttons to repeat the color pattern back to the RSLK.
-A pushbutton is used to start and restart the game and allow the player to “cancel” or ingore bumper presses in case of error.
+The main game loop consists of the player filling in gaps of a color pattern generated by the RSLK, where the color pattern is a random 5 colors in sequence.
+The RGB LED on the Launchpad Board is used to generate one of six different colors for each element in the color pattern.
+The player will use the six bumper buttons, corresponding to each of the colors, to fill in the gaps in the displayed pattern.
+A pushbutton is used to start and restart the game and allow the player to request a “reminder” once per game.

 Gameplay